top of page

 At the heart of longevity lies cellular health.
 The idea is simple enough: treating our health at a cellular level impacts our overall wellbeing and how well our bodies function, repair themselves and produce new tissue, especially as we age.

 Over time, cells naturally accumulate stress and damage, causing cellular processes to become less efficient.
 In turn, this manifests at a whole-body level, for example through reduced muscle mass, slower recovery, metabolic dysfunction and cognitive decline.
-‘Good’ cellular health refers to how well our cells are able to perform their essential functions: generating energy, repairing damage, communicating with one another and renewing themselves.
+‘Good’ cellular health refers to the capacity of our cells to perform their essential functions: generating energy, repairing damage, communicating with one another and renewing themselves.

 Supporting longevity through everyday nutrition